'Hungry Real teach Celtic savage European lesson'

 The ground will literally be able to open up and swallow the opposition.
 How many visiting teams in the past wished that option was available to them.
 There will be many more in the future.
 In the here and now, it was Celtic's turn to suffer.

 In one sense, this is the same sport they play in Scotland, but in many other ways it's alien territory.
 They're rarely punished for any profligacy in the Premiership.
 But in the Champions League?
 In Madrid?
-Against the champions angered by a loss last week to RB Leipzig and a draw on Sunday against Girona?
+Against the champions angered by a loss last week to Leipzig and a draw on Sunday against Girona?
 Forget it.

 This Real team looks hungry.
 An audit of the winners medals of their starting XI shows more silverware than any club on earth.
 One World Cup, two English Premier Leagues, 13 Bundesligas, 20 World Club Cups, 24 La Ligas and 26 Champions Leagues - and that's not counting domestic cups, Europa Leagues and other baubles.
 They are a winning machine.

-Valverde doesn't necessarily spring to mind when talking about the finest footballers in Europe, but he unquestionably is.
+Valverde doesn't necessarily spring to mind when talking about Europe's finest footballers, but he unquestionably is.
 His shot brought about the first penalty, he was involved in the build-up to the third goal, scored the fourth and assisted on the fifth.

-Since swinging in the cross that Vinicius tucked away to win the Champions League last season, Valverde has been a sensation.
+Since swinging in the cross that Vinicius Junior tucked away to win the Champions League last season, Valverde has been a sensation.
 This was a player who failed to score in La Liga last season and who had only found the net six times in 148 games before the start of this season.

 In the summer, Carlo Ancelotti made a fair old statement when he said that if he couldn't get a player of Valverde's excellence to score at least 10 goals a season then he was giving up management.
 Valverde is now on eight.
 The Real coach can rest easy.
 He'll still be in work for a while yet.